-The results of the joint ventures are translated into Australian dollars using an average rate over the period of the transactions.
+The results of the South African Joint Venture interest are translated into Australian dollars using an average rate over the period of the transactions.
 Assets and liabilities are translated at exchange rates prevailing at reporting dates.

-(u) Adoption of New and Revised accounting standards and interpretations
+(u)Adoption of New and Revised accounting standards and interpretations